§ Verifiable Dossiers

 The dossier is not a standalone concept; it is deeply rooted in a stack of emerging open standards for decentralized identity.
 Its technical foundation is the Authentic Chained Data Containers (ACDC) specification, which defines a format for verifiable, chainable data structures.2 ACDCs, in turn, are secured by the Key Event Receipt Infrastructure (KERI), a protocol for decentralized key management that provides secure, rotatable, and auditable Autonomic Identifiers (AIDs).4 The canonical data representation is provided by the Composable Event Streaming Representation (CESR), an encoding format that ensures deterministic serialization for cryptographic operations.[[6]]

-Within this ecosystem, it is important to distinguish the dossier from related concepts.
-A “bespoke ACDC” may also contain custom links to evidence, but it is typically generated just-in-time to answer a specific verifier’s query.
+Within this ecosystem, it is important to distinguish the dossier from related concepts, including a conventional ACDC credential or a “bespoke ACDC”.
+A bespoke ACDC may also contain custom links to evidence, but it is typically generated just-in-time to answer a specific verifier’s query.
 A dossier, conversely, is a pre-curated collection intended for broader, repeated use.
 The emergence of the dossier signifies a maturation in the field of decentralized identity.
-The ecosystem is moving beyond simple, atomic claims about a subject (the role of a traditional credential) to support the creation of complex, curated narratives backed by a body of evidence.
+The ecosystem is moving beyond simple, atomic claims about a subject (the purpose of a traditional credential) to support the creation of complex, curated narratives backed by a body of evidence.
 This reflects a more nuanced understanding of trust, recognizing that in the real world, assurance is often derived from a holistic evaluation of multiple, interrelated facts.
 This paradigm shift establishes a new and vital role within digital ecosystems: the “Evidence Curator.”
 This role—which could be filled by an individual managing their own data, a lawyer building a case, a journalist protecting sources, or an automated service—is responsible for the assembly and attestation of evidence collections, and the dossier provides the formal data structure to support this function.

 The following table clarifies these distinctions.